oscos/rb130/study_guides/lesson1_concepts.md

 In the example above, we invoke the the `times` method with a block.
 Since blocks can access and modify variables defined outside the block, it has access to the `outside_var` local variable.
 Thus when we reference `outside_var` from within the block, the code outputs the string `outside`.

 The `inside_var` however has been initialized inside the block.
-Since the block creates a new scope for local variables, `outside_var` is not accessible outside the block.
-Thus when we attempt to reference `outside_var` outside the block, Ruby raises an error.
+Since s block created a new scope for local variables, `inside_var` is not accessible outside the block.
+Thus when we attempt to reference `inside_var` outside the block, Ruby raises an error.

 <hr>